Welcome to the Aldwark Area Parish Website

 The name Aldwark probably originates from the Saxon ‘ald weorc’, meaning old fort, which refers to the Roman station once located here.
 A ferry allowed the Roman road to cross the river, on its way through the Forest of Galtres, and then on to York, entering the city at Bootham Bar.
 The river and landing were used commercially from Roman times, well into the 20th century.

-Flawith village is smaller than Aldwarkwith no local amenities.
+Flawith village is smaller than Aldwark with few local amenities apart from a veterinary surgery.
 It is situated on the road between the larger villages of Tollerton and Helperby.

 Youlton is a hamlet of some 15 dwellings.
 It has no church, shops or pub, but some fine houses and a post box!
 It is on the White Rose National Cycle Route 65, which goes south to Beningbrough Hall and York, or north to Thirsk and Northallerton (see www.sustrans.org for details).

 Amenities in the area are minimal.
 There is a church and pub in Aldwark, but no shops, post-